rfeinman/Sketch-RNN/README.md

 1. __Parameter initialization__.
 The intialization of weights & biases is important, especially for recurrent LSTM weights, which use a special form of orthogonal initialization.
 2. __Recurrent dropout__.
 Jacq's implementation does not use dropout of any kind (`dropout=p` is passed to `nn.LSTM`, but this has no effect for a single-layer lstm).
 Here, I take care to implement the recurrent dropout technique from Sketch-RNN.
 3. __Layer normalization__.
 My custom LSTM cells implement layer normalization exactly as per the official repo.
 Jacq's implementation does not include layer norm.
-4. HyperLSTM.
+4. __HyperLSTM__.
 I have also implemented the HyperLSTM model used for the Sketch-RNN decoder.

 ## Development notes
 The provided code runs, however, there are a few "to-do" items to correctly match the official implementation: